-A PCB Fabrication set contains general PCB specifications such as thickness, finishes, ROHS compliance etc. There is also commercial data: number ordered, addresses, delivery time.
+A PCB Fabrication set contains general PCB specifications such as thickness, finishes, ROHS compliance, etc., as well as commercial data: number ordered, addresses, delivery time.

-There is currently no common standard to govern this type of data.
-They are typically put in informal or formal data plain text of in PDF files intended for human eyes.
-PDF is a fine format and widely supported but for PCB fabrication data remarkably enough the best choice is plain text: many fabricators have software that automatically extracts information from this sort of text format.
-PDF is too complex for automatic data extraction.
-Formal information is best expressed structured text files: comma-separated-values (CSV), XML, JSON or YAML.
-Such files are easiest and safest to automate.
+There is currently no common standard governing this type of data.
+It is typically delivered as informal or formal data in plain text or in PDF files intended for human eyes.

+PDF is a fine and widely supported format; however it is too complex for automatic data extraction.
+Remarkably enough, the best option for PCB fabrication data is a plain text format, as many fabricators have software that can automatically extract information from such files.
+Formal information is best expressed in structured text files: comma-separated values (CSV), XML, JSON or preferably YAML.
+YAML is well structured and human readable, and YAML files are the easiest and safest to automate.